sohailshaikh23/3-tier-application-voting/README.md

 ```

-Once the Cluster is ready run the command to set context:
+Once the Cluster is ready run the command to set connect EKS to your kubectl:
 ```
 aws eks update-kubeconfig --name cluster1 --region ap-south-1
 ```